tjni/setuptools-git-versioning/docs/options/dev_template.rst

 Version number template for :ref:`tag-release` or :ref:`version-file` versioning schemas.

-Used if no untracked files and current commit is not tagged.
+Used if there are no untracked files, and current commit is not tagged.

 .. note::